 TOUR POL 6: To ensure that new tourism facilities, including accommodation and other facilities, are provided where they can best support the provision of services and the general economic vitality of the town.

-TOUR POL 7: To co-operate with Fáilte Ireland, Tourism Ireland, Meath Tourism, Louth County Council, Boyne Valley and any other relevant bodies to support the Boyne Valley Destination Development Strategy subject to implementation of sustainable planning and environmental principals.
+TOUR POL 7: To co-operate with Fáilte Ireland, Tourism Ireland, Boyne Valley Tourism, Louth County Council and any other relevant bodies in the Boyne Valley Tourism Strategy 2016-2020 and Ireland's Ancient East Programme.